mongodb-partners/Vehicle-Digital-Twin-Solution/README.md

        [screenshot here of change from function execution to eventbridge publishing]

-      * Expand the advanced options and copy/paste the following code:
+      * Expand the advanced options and copy/paste the following code into the Project Expression:

       ```json
                {